wesleyboar/DS-User-Guide/user-guide/docs/managingdata/datatransfer.md

 #### [1.
 Set up MFA using the TACC Token App](#cli-step1) { #cli-step1 }

 TACC requires multi-factor authentication (MFA) for logging directly into our resources.
 Go to the <a href="https://www.tacc.utexas.edu/portal/login" target="_blank">TACC user portal</a> and log in with your DesignSafe/TACC credentials, click on Manage Account on the left menu, and then pair a device with your account.
-If needed you can explore the full <a href="https://www.tacc.utexas.edu/portal/login" target="_blank">MFA instructions.</a>
+If needed you can explore the full <a href="https://docs.tacc.utexas.edu/basics/mfa/" target="_blank">MFA instructions.

 #### [2.
 Select Transfer Utility and Perform Transfer](#cli-step2) { #cli-step2 }